misko321/draughts/README.md

 #### TODO:
 + clean code (2/15)
-+ more meaningful console logs
++ more meaningful console logs (mainly in websocket.js)
++ remove TODOs, check first if it's something to do now
-+ remove TODOs
++ remove logs from game.js